 Today’s consumer is more informed than ever before.
-Between Google searches and customer reviews, they are able to find out almost anything they want to about your company’s products in seconds.
+Between Google searches and customer reviews, they can find almost anything about your company’s products in seconds.

-Just 17 percent of consumers are primarily looking to buy something when visiting a brand’s website for the first time, according to Episerver — the rest are there to “browse, look at prices, and compare.”
+Just 17% of consumers are primarily looking to buy something when visiting a brand’s website for the first time, according to Episerver — the rest are there to “browse, look at prices, and compare.”

-In a study conducted by Salesforce, 80 percent of consumers indicated that the experience a company provides is as important as its products and services.
-95 percent of them also said they are more likely to be loyal to a company they trust.
+In a study conducted by Salesforce, 80% of consumers indicated that a company’s experience is as important as its products and services.
+In addition, 95% of them also said they are more likely to be loyal to a company they trust.

 So how can businesses meet the ever-rising exacting standards of the modern consumer adequately?
 The answer lies in the fourth industrial revolution, more widely known as Industry 4.0.